jwzhou1/Analyzing-the-Red-black-tree/README.md

 ## Introduction
-- Provide an introduction to the rest of the paper.

 In the domain of computer science, the significance of data structures cannot be overstated when it comes to effectively organizing and managing extensive volumes of data.
 Within the wide spectrum of available data structures, Red-Black Trees emerge as a sophisticated and highly efficient solution for maintaining ordered data while guaranteeing balanced performance.
-In this final research paper, we will delve into the complexities of Red-Black Trees, their role in addressing fundamental problems, and embark on an intriguing journey through their historical evolution.
+In this final research paper, i will delve into the complexities of Red-Black Trees, their role in addressing fundamental problems, and embark on an intriguing journey through their historical evolution.

-Red-Black Trees are a type of self-balancing binary search trees (BSTs) that offer a systematic and flexible approach to organizing data, especially in scenarios involving dynamic insertion and deletion operations.
-These trees enhance the standard BST structure by incorporating additional properties and operations to maintain balance, resulting in efficient and predictable runtime complexity.

-The most notable characteristic of Red-Black Trees is the color assigned to each of their nodes, which can be either red or black.
-This color scheme plays a crucial role in achieving a balanced tree structure in terms of depth and height, thereby ensuring efficient search, insertion, and deletion operations.
-Through adherence to specific rules and constraints, Red-Black Trees maintain a balance that guarantees a worst-case time complexity of O(log n) for fundamental operations.
+Red-Black Tree is a self-balancing binary search tree that maintains a balance between its left and right subtrees.
+The tree nodes are augmented with an extra attribute, color, which can either be red or black.
+The primary goal of the Red-Black Tree is to ensure that the tree remains approximately balanced, which helps in maintaining efficient search, insertion, and deletion operations with a logarithmic time complexity.

+The Red-Black Tree follows five essential properties:

+1. Every node is colored either red or black.
+2. The root node is always black.
+3. Red nodes cannot have red children (i.e., no two consecutive red nodes can exist on any path).
+4. Every path from the root to a leaf must have the same number of black nodes (this is known as the black-height property).
+5. Null leaf nodes (external nodes) are considered black.

+The balancing of the tree is achieved through a set of operations that preserve these properties during insertions and deletions.
+When a new node is inserted into the tree, it is initially colored red to ensure that the black-height property is maintained, and it may lead to a violation of the red-black properties.
+To restore the properties, a series of rotations and color flips are performed along the path from the inserted node to the root.

+The most crucial aspect of maintaining the balance is the process of "rebalancing" after an insertion or deletion operation.
+If a red node's parent is also red, it violates the property of red nodes not having red children.
+To resolve this, we perform rotations and recoloring of nodes to ensure that no consecutive red nodes exist.
+The tree rotations help adjust the structure of the tree while maintaining the binary search tree property.
+There are two types of rotations: left rotation and right rotation.

+During the rebalancing process, the tree might go through a series of rotations, but it guarantees that the height of the tree remains logarithmic, and all the Red-Black Tree properties are preserved.
+Consequently, the search, insert, and delete operations have a time complexity of O(log n), making Red-Black Trees an efficient and balanced data structure for various applications.

 Example of a red–black tree: